DeanJain/JavaBigdata/Architecture.md

 #### CRDT - conflict-free replicated data type
 In distributed computing, a conflict-free replicated data type (CRDT) is a data structure which can be replicated across multiple computers in a network, where the replicas can be **updated independently and concurrently without coordination between the replicas**, and where it is always mathematically possible to resolve inconsistencies that might come up.
 The NoSQL distributed databases Redis, Riak and Cosmos DB have CRDT data types.

+ CRDT is ideal for optimistic replication as concurrent updates are allowed to go through, with inconsistencies possibly created, and the results are merged or "resolved" later.
+In this approach, consistency between the replicas is eventually re-established via "merges" of differing replicas. it is mathematically always possible to merge or resolve concurrent updates on different replicas of the data structure without conflicts.